 A more obvious sign may be that a person has started to prioritise their food rules over other aspects of their life, (for example socialising, relationships, other interests), or when the idea of breaking these food rules becomes extremely distressing to the point where they become phobic of any deviation from their rules.

-Where can I turn for disordered eating advice?
+Where can I turn for disordered eating and eating disorder advice?

 We are extremely lucky that most areas of the UK have specialist NHS eating disorder services which can be accessed through a GP referral.
 For those that do not meet criteria for NHS treatment, need an out of hours appointment that may not be offered by the NHS or do not feel able to wait to be offered treatment, there is also the option of private specialist treatment.